About Me

 Current

-🧬 Nucleate — Manager, Activator Operations
+Nucleate — Assistant Manager, Activator Operations

-🔍 Consulting Society, EPFL
+Consulting Society, EPFL — Consulting Project Manager

-Led a student consulting team advising a bacterial diagnostics startup.
-Mentored three new members on junior projects, two of them were subsequently staffed on client-facing projects.
+Led a student consulting team on a competitive landscaping and pricing strategy project in clinical diagnostics.
+Mentored three junior members, two of whom were subsequently staffed on client-facing projects.
+Received a recommendation from the client upon project completion.

-🎓 PhD in Quantitative Biology
+PhD in Quantitative Biology — University of Lausanne

 Scientific Talk featured below • More on my research